-- Wearing shorts to school if your legs are an area of concern for you - Going to the pool in a swimsuit if you're usually scared to - Exercising in public - Wearing a form-fitting shirt or a tank top to the mall/dinner/library - Wearing your hair up if you normally wear it down - Wearing a sports bra without a top over it during work outs - Not wearing make-up - Going to the gym if you usually avoid it because of body image concerns - Revealing a part of your body, such as your feet, that you tend to cover up (like wear sandals)
+- Wearing shorts to school if your legs are an area of concern for you - Going to the pool in a swimsuit if you're usually scared to - Exercising in public - Wearing a form-fitting shirt or a tank top to the mall/dinner/library - Wearing your hair up if you normally wear it down - Wearing a sports bra without a top over it during work outs - Not wearing make-up - Going to the gym if you usually avoid it because of body image concerns

 We would like each of you to do two behavioral challenges in the next week (or the same challenge twice) and let us know how it went.
 Please take a moment to think of two things you would like to do but haven't done yet.
-Now let's go around the share the two things that you will do this week.
+Each of you should have a plan before we leave.